 Date Night in San Diego: Explore La Jolla Cove

-If you love spending time outdoors, then you’ll definitely want to make a stop here.
+If you love spending time outdoors, then this is the perfect spot for you.
 It’s not uncommon to find yourself walking around the entire park several times before you leave because you didn’t have enough time to fully explore all of the sights.
 Don’t worry about getting lost; however, visitors shouldn’t stray far from the main path.

-If you really want to experience the natural beauty of the area, consider hiking up to Torrey Pines State Park.
-Hikers can hike to the top of the cliffs for stunning views of the ocean below, but be prepared for strong wind gusts.
+If you want to visit an ideal spot to experience the natural beauty of the area, consider hiking up to Torrey Pines State Park.
+Hikers can hike to the top of the cliffs for stunning views of the ocean below but be prepared for strong wind gusts.
 Keep your eyes open for different creatures who might be swimming in the water and don’t forget to bring good shoes.

 Fly a Kite at Seaport Village

-Seaport Village is another must-see attraction in San Diego.
+Seaport Village is another must-see attraction.
 Located along America’s Finest City Marina, the community includes restaurants, hotels, boutiques, art galleries, museums, and much more.
 This bustling destination also features the USS Midway Museum, which gives visitors a chance to learn more about naval history.

 This waterfront town is perfect for those who love shopping and dining.
 Many tourists come here to enjoy the numerous shops and restaurants.
 The nearby National Naval Aviation Museum also attracts a lot of attention, especially when it comes to aviation.
 People come to this location to learn about the aircraft used both in combat and during training.
-A trip to Seaport Village is perfect for first dates since it takes less than 30 minutes to drive there.
+A trip to Seaport Village is perfect for first dates since driving there takes less than 30 minutes.

 Picnic at Sunset Cliffs

-After enjoying the fun attractions that San Diego has to offer, spend the rest of the evening exploring the picturesque coastline.
+After enjoying the fun attractions that San Diego has to offer, spend the rest of the evening exploring the picturesque coastline for gorgeous views and a romantic dinner.
 Take a picnic dinner to one of the most popular spots in the county: Sunset Cliffs.
 Just across the border from Tijuana, this scenic spot is home to breathtaking scenery and incredible sunsets.
 When you arrive, be sure to grab a blanket or lawn chair to relax with a friend.
 You won’t regret it!

-San Diego is located near the Mexican border, so it’s no surprise why many believe that the best cuisine is found right outside the country.
+San Diego is located near the Mexican border, so it’s no surprise that many believe that the best cuisine is found right outside the country.
 If you’re craving authentic Mexican dishes, head south of the border to eat some tacos de carnitas (meat tacos).
-They’re usually served fresh off a griddle, grilled on corn tortillas and topped with tomatoes, lettuce, onions, and cilantro.
+They’re usually served fresh off a griddle, grilled on corn tortillas, and topped with tomatoes, lettuce, onions, and cilantro.

 The famous Baja California Sur region is also worth visiting, especially if you have an interest in fishing.
 There are several great locations around the state where you can try out your luck.
 Some of the best spots include Puerto Los Cabos, Rosarito Beach, Puerto Nizuc, and Bahia Tortugas.